QuickBooks Blog

 Retained Earnings Formula: Definition, Formula, and Example

-Retained earnings represent the portion of the net income of your company that remains after dividends have been paid to your shareholders.
-That is the amount of residual net income that is not distributed as dividends but is reinvested or ‘ploughed back’ into the company.
+Retained earnings represent the portion of your company's net income that remains after dividends have been paid to your shareholders, and is reinvested or ‘ploughed back’ into the company.

 • serve as a convenient and economical source of internal finance